3 Bolshoi Tryokhsvyatitelsky Pereulok, room 445

 Phone: 8 (495) 7729590, ext.
 22735

-Department of Court Proceedings and Criminal Law was established by the decision of the HSE Academic Council on June 26, 2020 as a structural division of the HSE Faculty of Law.
+The School of Criminal Law, Legal Process and Criminalistics (previously, Department of Court Proceedings and Criminal Law) was established by the decision of the HSE Academic Council on June 26, 2020 as a structural division of the HSE Faculty of Law.

-The Department carries out educational and scientific activities in the fields of Russian and foreign legal theory and practice that intermediate or are directly related to the national justice systems, or, in other words, Procedural (Judicial) and Criminal law.
-The Department unites HSE lecturers who specialise in such areas of scientific knowledge as:
+The School carries out educational and scientific activities in the fields of Russian and foreign legal theory and practice that intermediate or are directly related to the national justice systems, or, in other words, Procedural (Judicial) and Criminal law.
+The School unites HSE lecturers who specialise in such areas of scientific knowledge as:

-The Criminal law complements the general procedural focus of the Department because, unlike other branches of the substantive law, it is applied only by courts, is subjected practically to the same general legal and constitutional principles as the judicial activity, and currently it is judicial interpretation that is a leading factor in his transformation.
-The Department includes a forensic laboratory.
+The Criminal law complements the general procedural focus of the School because, unlike other branches of the substantive law, it is applied only by courts, is subjected practically to the same general legal and constitutional principles as the judicial activity, and currently it is judicial interpretation that is a leading factor in his transformation.
+The School includes a forensic laboratory.

 The School brought together the existing departments of the HSE Faculty of Law - the Department of Judicial Power and the Department of Criminal Law and Forensic Science, as a result, the continuity of the established scientific schools of procedural (judicial) and criminal law was ensured and they were provided with additional opportunities for professional development in the new organisational conditions.